 It's important to treat the metal surfaces of these out with a coat of rust inhibitor such as Metal Protector to increase the longevity of the product.

-Repair damaged surfaces immediately to prevent the metal underneath from rusting.
+Do repair damaged surfaces immediately to prevent the metal from further rusting.